Satabdiz01/In-Memory_file_system/README.md

 1. **Insertions/Deletions:**
     - **Time Complexity:** O(1)
-    - **Explanation:** JavaScript objects typically have constant time complexity for lookup, insertion, and deletion operations.
+    - **Explanation:** Adding or removing an item from a Python dictionary typically has constant time complexity, as it involves hash table operations.

 2. **Path Manipulation:**
     - **Time Complexity:** O(N), where N is the length of the path being manipulated.
-    - **Explanation:** Path manipulation operations use string concatenation and regular expressions.
-The time complexity depends on the length of the paths being manipulated.
+    - **Explanation:** Path manipulation operations involve string concatenation and regular expressions, where the time complexity depends on the length of the paths being manipulated.

 3. **Command Processing:**
     - **Time Complexity:** O(1) to O(N), depending on the specific operation and it can be O(log N) if we implement Binary Search.
-    - **Explanation:** Most operations involve dictionary lookups or manipulations, which are O(1).
+    - **Explanation:** Most operations involve dictionary lookups or manipulations, which are typically O(1).
 However, operations like listing directory contents may take O(N) time, where N is the size of the specific directory or file involved.

+**Overall:**
+The implementation demonstrates efficient time complexity for common file system operations, ensuring effective performance for typical use cases.